mjfwest/swat-em/doc/source/gui.rst

     Import winding from file

-For import a window opens with the file dialog.
-Navigate to an existing \*.wdg file.
 After that you get a list of all windings systems of the file (figure :ref:`fig:import`).
 Choose all windings you want to import into the workspace.